iKonra/iKonra/README.md

 ![My GitHub stats](https://github-readme-stats.vercel.app/api?username=iKonra&show_icons=true&theme=dark)

-Here are my stats on GitHub, including my number of contributions, the technologies I use, and my level of activity.

 ## My Discord

 You can also reach me on Discord at **.Konra**.
-Feel free to connect with me and chat about programming or anything else that interests you.
+Feel free to connect with me.

 Thanks for visiting my GitHub profile!
 Let's learn and grow together in the world of programming.